braph-software/BRAPH-2/tutorials/developers/dev_panelfig/readme.md

 >
 > ⑩ contains the `BrainSurface` element.
 >
 > ⑪ is the evanescent handle for the brain surface.
-This is calcualted by ⑫.
+This is calculated by ⑫.
 >
 > ⑬ determines whether the brain surface is shown.
 >
-> ⑭ determines the brain surface settings throught the container property `SettingsSurface`, which derives from `Settings`.
+> ⑭ is executed whenever `BRAIN` is set in order to show or hide the brain surface.
 >
-> ⑮ employs the property panel `SettingsSurfacePP`, which is specialized for `SettingsSurface` and derives from `SettingsPP`.
+> ⑮ determines the brain surface settings throught the container property `SettingsSurface`, which derives from `Settings`.
 >
-> ⑯ determines the ambient lighting settings throught the container property `SettingsAmbient`, which is derived from `Settings`.
+> ⑯ employs the property panel `SettingsSurfacePP`, which is specialized for `SettingsSurface` and derives from `SettingsPP`.
 >
-> ⑰ defines the default values by instantiating a default instance of `SettingsAmbient`.
+> ⑰ determines the ambient lighting settings throught the container property `SettingsAmbient`, which is derived from `Settings`.
 >
-> ⑱ employs the property panel `SettingsAmbientPP`, which is specialized for `SettingsAmbient` and derives from `SettingsPP`.
+> ⑱ defines the default values by instantiating a default instance of `SettingsAmbient`.
 >
+> ⑲ employs the property panel `SettingsAmbientPP`, which is specialized for `SettingsAmbient` and derives from `SettingsPP`.
+>

 > **Code 4.** **BrainSurfacePF element props update.**
-> 		The `props_update` section of the generator code for "_BrainSurfacePF.gen.m" updates the properties of the `PanelFig` element.
-This defines the core properties of the property panel.
+> 		The `props_update` section of the generator code in "_BrainSurfacePF.gen.m" updates the properties of the `PanelFig` element.
+This defines the core properties of the figure panel.
 > ````matlab
 > %% ¡props_update!
+>
+> . . . . .
-> ...
+>
 > %%% ¡prop!
 > DRAW (query, logical) draws the figure brain surface.  ①
 > %%%% ¡calculate!